 Costs of subscription revenue generally increased across all quarters presented primarily due to the increase in third-party direct server and cloud storage costs to accommodate increasing customer demand and the increase in employee headcount to support our sales growth.
+Further, there was an increase in equity-based compensation expense in the third quarter of 2024 primarily due to the Option Modification.

 Costs of professional services revenue can fluctuate quarter over quarter as a result of the timing of our customers' implementation projects.
+Costs of professional services revenue increased in the third quarter of 2024 primarily due to the increase in equity-based compensation expense from the Option Modification.

 Our sales and marketing costs generally fluctuated across the quarters presented as a result of the timing of our bi-annual OneStream Splash Global User Conferences and other corporate sales events, hiring and product marketing and promotional efforts.
+Sales and marketing costs increased in the third quarter of 2024 primarily due to the increase in equity-based compensation expense from the Option Modification.

 Our research and development costs increased sequentially across the quarters presented, primarily due to increased employee headcount to support expanded operations.
+Research and development costs further increased in the third quarter of 2024 primarily due to the Option Modification.

-General and administrative costs generally increased sequentially across the quarters presented, primarily due to the increase in employee headcount and operating lease and office related expenses to support our growth and the increase in outside services driven by our growth and costs of becoming a public company.
+General and administrative costs generally increased sequentially across the quarters presented, primarily due to the increase in employee headcount and operating lease and office related expenses to support our growth, and the increase in outside services driven by our growth and costs of becoming a public company.
+General and administrative costs further increased in the third quarter of 2024 primarily due to the Option Modification.